Step 4: Drying and Dehumidification

 Our Water Damage Restoration Process

-Once the water has been extracted from your property, the next step is to set up a drying system to dry the remaining materials.
+Once our crew has extracted the standing or saturated water from your property, the next step is to set up an efficient drying system to dry the remaining materials.
 You might be asking yourself one (or many) of the following questions about the water damage process and drying:

 Drying / Dehumidification